Hernandez attorneys: Missing evidence mandates dismissal

 Public defenders ask judge to toss out drug case.

 Drug charges against not only Carlos Hernandez but all defendants in which drug evidence was collected by the Shawnee County Sheriff’s Department should be thrown out, assistant public defenders told a judge Wednesday.

-On Wednesday, Kris Savage and Julia Spainhour, Hernandez’ defense attorneys, handed in written arguments urging District Judge Eric Rosen to dismiss the Hernandez drug case.
+On Wednesday, Kris Lawless and Julia Spainhour, Hernandez’ defense attorneys, handed in written arguments urging District Judge Eric Rosen to dismiss the Hernandez drug case.

 The district attorney’s office has about a week to submit written arguments in the case, then Rosen has said he would try to issue a ruling within 30 days.